 OPEC’s worst-ever crisis, according to energy expert Daniel H. Yergin, was Iraq’s 1990 invasion of Kuwait.
 In his book The Prize, Yergin writes that for the first time “sovereignty and national survival and not merely the price of oil” were at stake.
 The invasion removed four million barrels of oil from the world market and caused prices to jump.
 Other member states feared that Iraq would soon invade Saudi Arabia and leapt into action, rather than remain neutral as they had during the Iran-Iraq War.
 As a military coalition came together, most of OPEC’s remaining members increased production to compensate for lost output from Kuwaiti and Iraqi oil fields.

-Analysts say that such a swift reaction underlines a truth about OPEC: within the membership, Saudi Arabia is first among equals.
-Saudi Arabia produces roughly a third of the group’s overall crude oil, a figure that could rise as U.S. sanctions on Iranian producers kick in.
+Analysts say that such a swift reaction underlines a truth about OPEC: within the membership, Saudi Arabia is first among equals; it produces roughly one-third of the group’s overall crude oil.
 For that reason, the Saudi leadership encouraged the Trump administration’s withdrawal from the 2015 agreement on Iran’s nuclear program and the reimposition of sanctions on Iranian oil.
+The Joe Biden administration is in talks with Tehran to revive the nuclear deal and lift those sanctions.

 Saudi Arabia’s disproportionate output has stirred discussion of how much influence OPEC’s other members really have, as well as the overall power of the cartel itself, but economic research generally finds that oil prices would be lower if OPEC didn’t exist.